ShoyiRen/cs839-project/Stage2/DATA/README.md

 # README
 We acquired the data from two online bookstores.
-The attributes we got are:
+The attributes we got are: <br>
 | Title | Author | ISBN | Publisher | edition | pages | dimension |
 There are 3600 tuples per table.